jrte/ribose/README.md

 For some background reading and a historical perspective visit the [ribose wiki](https://github.com/jrte/ribose/wiki).

-To learn how to build a ribose runtime model emulate the procedure for building `Test.model` in build.xml.
+To build a ribose runtime model emulate the procedure for building `Test.model` in build.xml.

 To learn how to use ribose models in the JVM runtime see the ribose javadoc pages.